-Off George St, west through Hay St, enter Sydney's Haymarket area and Chinatown.
-The markets are a popular place for bargain-hunters and the restaurants in the vicinity of the Dixon St pedestrian mall offer a variety of fare for Chinese food lovers.
+Off George Street, west through Hay Street, enter Sydney's Haymarket area and Chinatown.
+The markets are a popular place for bargain-hunters and the restaurants in the vicinity of the Dixon Street pedestrian mall offer a variety of fare for Chinese food lovers.

-If you walk east on Campbell St, Sydney's Capitol Theatre, home to stage musicals through the years, is a short distance away.
+If you walk east on Campbell Street, Sydney's Capitol Theatre, which is home to stage musicals through the years, is a short distance away.

-Close by, heading north along George St, is the Event cinema complex where you might want to catch one of the latest movies in town.
+Close by, heading north along George Street, is the Event Cinema complex where you might want to catch one of the latest movies in town.

 03 of 07

-This is the home of local government of the City of Sydney which comprises the Sydney central business district and the surrounding inner city suburbs.
+This is the home of the local government of the City of Sydney, which comprises the Sydney central business district and the surrounding inner city suburbs.
 The whole of the Sydney metropolitan area does not fall within the jurisdiction of the City of Sydney local government.

 04 of 07